 Nationally, more than 1000 entries were received for the high profile industry awards.
-Thousands of bridal couples got to have their say and vote for the entrants they thought most deserved to be honoured.
+Thousands of bridal couples had their say and voted for the entrants they thought most deserved to be honoured.

 Speaking after the awards ceremony, which was held at Old Thorns Hotel and Resort at Liphook, Head of Sales, Marketing and Events, Nicole Morris, said: “It is really exciting for The Queens Hotel to receive this recognition.

-“We are lucky enough to be chosen by an increasing number of brides and grooms as the place where they want to hold their wedding and celebrate their marriage – and we really enjoy making their special day a memorable one.
+“We are lucky to be chosen by an increasing number of couples as the place they want to hold their wedding and celebrate their marriage.
+We really enjoy making their special day a memorable one.

-“It is very much a team effort involving every department of the hotel working together to create the perfect wedding day.”
+“It is always a team effort involving every department of the hotel working together to create the perfect wedding day.”

-General Manager, Paul Playford, said: “It is brilliant to be regional winners and we look forward to seeing how we get on at the national finals in London on Wednesday 25th January.
+General Manager, Paul Playford, said: “It is brilliant to be regional winners and we look forward to the national finals.

-“Every couple that chooses to celebrate their wedding with us is special to The Queens Hotel team and we really enjoy working with them to ensure it is a day that stays in their memories forever.”
+“Every couple that chooses to celebrate their wedding with us is special to The Queens Hotel team.
+We really enjoy working with them to ensure their special day stays in their memories forever.”